 A member has a need for a particular service.
 On their traditional service plan they are authorized 10 units of service at \$20 a unit.
 That member decides that they would like to self-direct their services.
 The amount authorized is \$200 in the traditional service plan.
 A utilization adjustment factor of 80% is applied.
 The member's individual budget amount then becomes \$160 (\$200 X 80%).
-The 20% reduction (100% authorization minus 80% actual utilization for a service) is applied to allow for cost neutrality between the service under the traditional waiver plan and self-direction.
-If the average service utilization is only 80% of an authorized service under the traditional waiver, then a self-directed member is limited to that same 80% to preserve cost neutrality.
+The 20% reduction (100% authorization minus 80% actual utilization for a service) is applied to allow for cost neutrality between the service under the traditional waiver plan and self-directed member is limited to that same 80% to preserve cost neutrality.
 The total monthly cost of all services (traditional and self-directed services) cannot exceed the established aggregate monthly cost of the traditional services authorized.

 If there is a need that goes beyond the budget amount and/or the waiver service limit, the member has the right to request an exception to policy.
 Exceptions to policy may be granted to the requestor when the member has needs beyond the limits expressed in the Iowa Administrative Code.
-For fee-for-service members this decision is made by the Director of HHS, based on an evaluation of the member's needs in relation to the State's necessity to remain within the waiver's parameters of cost neutrality.
-The process to request an exception is shared on the HHS website as well as with the member when they apply for waiver services.
-In addition, any member has the right to appeal any decision made by HHS and to request an appeal hearing by an administrative law judge.
+For fee-for-service members this decision is made by the Director of DHS, based on an evaluation of the member's needs in relation to the State's necessity to remain within the waiver's parameters of cost neutrality.
+The process to request an exception is shared on the DHS website as well as with the member when they apply for waiver services.
+In addition, any member has the right to appeal any decision made by DHS and to request an appeal hearing by an administrative law judge.
 The member is afforded the opportunity to request a fair hearing when the budget adjustment is denied or the amount of budget is reduced as described in F-1.

 The MCOs operate an exception to policy process for their members.
-In the event an MCO denies an exception to policy and determines the member can no longer have his or her needs safely met through the 1915(c) waiver, the MCO is required to forward this information to HHS.
-In addition, MCO members have the right to appeal any decision made by the MCO and may appeal to the HHS once the MCO appeals process has been exhausted as described in F-1.
+In the event an MCO denies an exception to policy and determines the member can no longer have his or her needs safely met through the 1915(c) waiver, the MCO is required to forward this information to DHS.
+In addition, MCO members have the right to appeal any decision made by the MCO and may appeal to the DHS once the MCO appeals process has been exhausted as described in F-1.